sameehataha/sameehataha/README.md

 <br>
-I'm Sameeha, an **aspiring full-stack developer** passionate about creating modern, scalable, and impactful web applications.
+I'm Sameeha, an  full-stack developer passionate about creating modern, scalable, and impactful web applications.
 <br><br>
-Currently, I’m mastering the **MERN stack (MongoDB, Express.js, React, Node.js)** and enhancing my **problem-solving skills through Data Structures & Algorithms**.
+Currently, I’m mastering the MERN stack (MongoDB, Express.js, React, Node.js) and enhancing my problem-solving skills through Data Structures & Algorithms.
-I'm also **exploring Artificial Intelligence** to understand its applications for  data-driven web apps in the future.
+I'm also exploring Artificial Intelligence to understand its applications for  data-driven web apps in the future.
 <br><br>---<br><br>

 ## 🚀 What I Do